loucks1/Directolor/README.md

 Typical usage:

+Make sure you have the prerequisites: esp32 board version 1.0.6 or higher
+  SerialCommands (by Pedro Tiago Pereira) version 2.2.0 RF24 (by TMRh20, Avamander) version 1.4.5
+  CRC (by Rob Tillaart) version 0.3.1

 1.	download solution, install to your libraries folder
 2.	open the GetBlindCodes example
 3.	choose to either copy the Directolor remotes to your remotes or copy your remotes to Directolor